 The official factory for the 1963 Seagull is the Tianjin Seagull Factory in Tianjin, but many reproductions are made in Guangdong.
 This is a problem?
 We’ll see.
 Most of the reproductions or replicas are of tremendous quality.
 No problem.

-Its parts are original and are manufactured by the official Seagull factory.
+Its parts are original and manufactured by the official Seagull factory.
 That is Seagull sells the machinery and parts to third parties who assemble the watches and give them the same name as the original.

 That’s why they are good replicas.
 You just have to find a reputable seller who does good quality control.

 - The watches sold on international websites are “authentic” watches in the sense that they are all replicas of the Tianjin Watch Factory 1st Aviation’s “Prototype 304” chronograph watch from the 1960s.

 The official version is made by the Tianjin Seagull Watch Group: they have made two versions of this model that have SEA-GULL inscribed on the back of the watch case.

 How is the original watch currently manufactured by the official company?

 - Bracelet length: 22cm